apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Jon Bon Jovi saves woman from jumping off the edge of the pedestrian bridge**
+**Alberto Fujimori, a former president of Peru who was convicted for human rights abuses, dies at 86**

-You can read more about it [here](https://www.newschannel5.com/news/jon-bon-jovi-saves-woman-from-jumping-off-the-edge-of-the-pedestrian-bridge).
+You can read more about it [here](https://apnews.com/article/fujimori-peru-lima-died-777fdfcb09eafd731a7412c8bf1a2f64).

 ## Requirements
 - Python 3.8